yishangru/CS8803_MLSystem_Project/Design.md

 This directory is for the block and model level abstraction.

 ### platform
 This directory is the middleware for transform the platform api (PyTorch) to our code.
+Wrapper is the interface for the method abstraction.